nay-hey/soi_webdev/README.md

 - [Contact](#contact)

 ## Project Description
 This web application provides a user-friendly interface for both librarians and members of the institute.
 Librarians can add, update, and delete book records, manage member information, and oversee borrowing and returning activities.
-Members can browse the catalog, search for books, and view their borrowing history.
+Members can browse the catalog, search for books, view their borrowing history, receive reminders for returning books, get personalised book recommendations and message the admin.

 ## Features
 - User authentication and authorization